 When a puppy whines, that sweet little sound threatens to bring tears to our eyes.
 One study even found that the whimpers of a puppy feel more sad to pet parents than the sound of a crying baby.
 Puppies will whine when they are in need — your puppy may be cold, lonely, or hungry.
 Try to comfort them with attention, food, or even a warm towel, and you’ll find they’ll probably stop.

 Puppies grunt for various reasons, but it’s something they do while they are relaxed and content.
 You’ll find puppies grunting when eating, sleeping, or being petted because they enjoy it.

 As you get ready for bed, you fluff your pillow and pull back your sheets.
 Dogs have a similar sleep routine of circling and stomping around.
 It’s believed this primal instinctive behavior helped wild dogs prepare and flatten their grass bedding before sleep.

 Dogs will often lick their lips when they are nervous or anxious.
-You can help your pup by finding the source of their anxiousness and using these techniques to calm them.
+You can help your pup by finding the source of their anxiety and using techniques to calm them.

 This might be a surprise to you, but many dogs don’t like head pats.
-Dogs love to be stroked, petted, and scratched but not necessarily patted, and there’s an important difference.
+Dogs love to be stroked, pet, and scratched but not necessarily patted, and there’s an important difference.

 Daniela Lopez is a digital media specialist and long-time contributor to The Bark.